TUM-NLP/wmt25-lrsl-evaluation/README.md

       - function: "regex"
         regex_pattern: "<hsb> (.*) </hsb>"
       - function: "take_first"
+metric_list:
+  - metric: bleu
+  - metric: chrf++
+metadata:
+  version: 0.0
 ```

-This prompts the model to put pseudo-html tags around the translation, and then the translation is post-processed to only consider anything inside these tags.
+The `doc_to_text` prompts the model to put pseudo-html tags around the translation, and then the translation is post-processed with `filter_list` to only consider anything inside these tags.
 (We do this because LLMs like to output other text, such as explanations.)
+The output is compared to `doc_to_target` for metrics. `{{de}}` and `{{hsb}}` refer to columns in the CSV.

 You are welcome to change these `.yaml` files however you see fit.
+For example, you might notice that the MT evaluation takes a while so you could create a new CSV file with fewer examples, and then change the path `test` under `data_files`.

 More information can be found in the original [lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness) repo.
 The final evaluation will be done on outputs you submit, so you have full control over any pre-processing, prompting, and post-processing.